 The Nest Cam Outdoor ($199) is a solid, well-made security webcam that captures good to high-quality video and audio.
 Designed for outdoor use, it's weatherproof, and because it's wired rather than battery-powered, it will monitor your home continuously, capturing 24/7 video.

 The Nest Cam Outdoor is paired with highly accessible, easy-to-use mobile apps and a web portal.
-The camera is part of the Nest connected-home ecosystem that includes the Nest Learning Thermostat, the Nest Protect smoke alarm and the original Nest Cam, now rebranded as the Nest Cam Indoor.
+The camera is one of many Nest-compatible products including the Nest Learning Thermostat, and the Nest Protect smoke alarm.

 The Nest Cam Outdoor is a sleek, conical device with a white weatherproof shell and a black face.
 It's fairly large (11 ounces and 2.8 x 3.5 inches) and heavy (11 ounces) compared with some other recent Wi-Fi security cameras, and it attaches to a small round magnetic base that can be screwed into any flat surface.